 Helping to display the best sides of assorted pigs, dogs, medieval knights and now snails is not an activity normally associated with a leading pre-cast concrete manufacturing company.
-Yet producing plinths for these various animals is very much a growth sector for Poundfield Products.
+Yet producing plinths for these various animals is very much a growth sector for Poundfield Precast.

 Our team have delivered 46 plinths for the Snailspace Brighton trail, which began on 15 September and runs until 18 November.